 Attorney for Pretrial Intervention Programs in Brooksville, FL

 If you were arrested for a misdemeanor or third-degree felony offense in Central Florida, it is in your best interest to immediately seek legal representation so you can determine whether you may be eligible for a PTI program.
-Ashley M. Aulls, P.A. aggressively defends clients accused of first criminal offenses in communities throughout Pasco County, Sumter County, Citrus County, and Hernando County.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients accused of first criminal offenses in communities throughout Pasco County, Sumter County, Citrus County, and Hernando County.

 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who will work to help you achieve the most favorable outcome to your case that results in the fewest possible penalties.
-Call (352) 593-4115 right now to have our attorney review your case and discuss all of your legal options during a free, confidential consultation.
+Call (352) 593-4115 right now to have our attorney review your case and discuss all of your legal options by setting up your first consultation.

 Florida Pretrial Intervention Program Information Center